TheDIYGuy999/Rc_Engine_Sound/README.md

 ## Ho to create new sound arrays:

 ### Audacity:
-- Import the sound file you want in Audacy
+- Import the sound file you want in Audacity
 - Convert it to mono, if needed
 - on the bottom left, select project frequency 16000kHz
 - cut the sound to one engine cycle.
 Zoom in to find the exact zero crossing